wonyung-lee/Meta_HDI/README.md

 - This repository does **not** ship proprietary or restricted databases (DrugBank, TTD, etc.).
 - If you use such sources, ensure you have the appropriate **licenses/permissions** and build the required pickles locally.
 - Clinical/IRB datasets are **not** included in this training-only release.

 ---

-## Citation

-If this code helps your research, please cite the associated manuscript:

-> Lee WY, Mo KH, Kim S, et al. Metapath-guided transfer learning with clinical validation for identifying herb–drug interactions.
-(Year, Journal – add when available)

-You can also add a `CITATION.cff` later to make GitHub citation metadata clickable.

----